 Moses rejoiced on Nebo.
 John rejoiced even in chains.
 In the midst of this valley of tears, let us Rejoice in Hope (Romans 12:12).

-For more great resources on Gaudete Sunday and for the Advent Season generally, visit the Crossroads Initiative ADVENT RESOURCE LIBRARY
+For event more great resources on Gaudete Sunday, John the Baptist, joy and for the entire Advent Season, visit the Crossroads Initiative ADVENT RESOURCE LIBRARY